 Operational measurement gains and losses are created when product is moved between storage wells and are attributable to pipeline and well connection measurement variances.
 Beginning February 2007, the Mont Belvieu Caverns' limited liability company agreement allocates to EPO any items of income or loss relating to net operational measurement gains and losses, including amounts that Mont Belvieu Caverns may retain as handling losses.
-As such, EPO is required each period to contribute cash to Mont Belvieu Caverns for net operational measurement losses and is entitled to receive distributions from Mont Belvieu Caverns for net operational measurement gains and losses associated with the operation of our Mont Belvieu storage facility.
+As such, EPO is required each period to contribute cash to Mont Belvieu Caverns for net operational measurement gains.
+We continue to record operational measurement gains and losses associated with the operation of our Mont Belvieu storage facility.